Employers, partner with MTC!

 Employers may list paid internships by simply going to the job listing form and completing the required information.
 Please read the Guidelines and Policies for Job Postings.
 Certain restrictions apply.

 Should you have any questions regarding your internship program, please contact us.

 Contact us: Student Employment Services

-Student Employment Services (SES) at Midlands Technical College (MTC) and all employers they represent are expected to abide by the "Principles for Professional Practice for Career Services & Employment Professionals" published by the National Association of Colleges and Employers (NACE).
+Student Employment Services (SES) at Midlands Technical College (MTC) and all employers they represent are expected to abide by the "Principles for Ethical Professional Practice" published by the National Association of Colleges and Employers (NACE).